The Embarcadero

 Getting There

-Embarcadero BART/Muni station is one block from the Ferry Building.
-The F Market historic streetcar runs the length of the waterfront.
-Several Muni bus lines, including the 2 Sutter and 14 Mission, end at the Ferry Building.
-Ferries from Marin, the East Bay, and Vallejo dock here.
-Parking is metered along the Embarcadero and limited; transit is the better option.
+The Embarcadero BART/Muni station is one block from the Ferry Building.
+Several Muni bus lines, including the 2 Sutter and 14 Mission, terminate at the Ferry Building.
+Ferries from Marin, the East Bay, and Vallejo dock at the Ferry Building terminal.
+Parking along the Embarcadero is metered and limited.

 When to Visit

 Saturday mornings for the farmers market.
-Weekday mornings for an empty Ferry Building.
-Late afternoon for the light on the bay.
-Avoid game days at Oracle Park unless you’re going to the game.
+Weekday mornings for an emptier Ferry Building.
+Evening for the light on the bay.
+If you’re on a cruise ship it’s a nice walk.